Narrative Medicine Recognizes the Film “Philadelphia,” 20 Years Later

 Tickets: $20 with Columbia University ID; $50 general public.

-All proceeds from the event will benefit African Services Committee.
+All proceeds from the event will benefit African Services Committee(link is external and opens in a new window).
 AFC provides health, housing, legal, and social services to more than 10,000 newcomers to this country each year, focusing on HIV prevention, testing, care, and advocacy.

 Schedule of Events (subject to change)